Researchers developing tech to reduce greenhouse gas emissions

 The systems store waste heat in the summer and combine it with smart electrification of heating with heat pumps and thermal storage techniques.
 By integrating thermal and electrical energy, the amount of natural gas normally needed to heat and power buildings is reduced, which in turn, decreases GHG emissions.

-Working with 17 energy industry partners on the project, including HCE Energy Inc., GridSmartCity, GeoSource Energy Inc., S2E Technologies Inc. and Siemens Canada Limited, Cotton and his research team will also develop predictive controls that use weather and energy market forecasts with previous performance data to optimize the system.
+Working with Carleton University and 17 energy industry partners on the project, including HCE Energy Inc., GridSmartCity, GeoSource Energy Inc., S2E Technologies Inc. and Siemens Canada Limited, Cotton and his research team will also develop predictive controls that use weather and energy market forecasts with previous performance data to optimize the system.

 Emadi, a Canada Excellence Research Chair in Hybrid Powertrain, is internationally recognized for his expertise in transportation electrification and smart mobility.
 Emadi, who received $2.5M from NSERC, OCE and industry partner Sevcon, will develop advanced motor control technologies for emerging and existing electric vehicles.
 Emadi and his research team will work with industry partner Sevcon to reduce emissions, improve motor testing technologies and accelerate the time-to-market for new electrification solutions.